 What Is A Mobile Check Deposit?

 The latest iterations of mobile banking have made the use of mobile deposit widely available.
-With mobile deposit, a customer is able to deposit a check into their account using your phone or tablet’s camera.
+With mobile deposit, you’re able to deposit a check into your account using your phone’s or your tablet’s camera.

-Most financial institutions require that you take a photo of both the front and the back of the check, and indicate the amount of the check.
+Most financial institutions require that, once you’ve opened their app, you type in the amount of the check and take a photo of both the front and the back of the check.
 Before you do this, be sure to endorse the back of the check.
 Some banks may also request that the depositor write “For Mobile Deposit at [Bank] Only” or something similar.

 Some banks may have one-day or monthly dollar limits on mobile deposits (like $10,000 per month).
 Others may have limits on the size of checks that they are willing to cash over mobile deposit.
 For example, some banks will not allow customers to mobile deposit checks worth more than $5,000.